Q: What's the difference between SSI and SSDI?

 Supplemental Security Income (SSI) is a welfare program that offers cash benefits to elderly, blind, or disabled persons with limited income and resources.
 Although the program is administered by the Social Security Administration (SSA), it is financed through general tax revenues, not Social Security taxes or the Social Security trust fund.

 Social Security disability insurance (SSDI) is a program that workers, employers, and the self-employed pay for through Social Security taxes.
 Workers who have paid into the system long enough to be considered "insured" may qualify for SSDI benefits if they become disabled.
 The monthly benefit amount is calculated based on the beneficiary's past earnings.

 Social Security uses the same definition of disabled for both SSI and SSDI applicants.

 Q: How does Social Security define a disability?

-- A:To be eligible for benefits, a person must be unable to do any kind of substantial gainful work because of a physical or mental impairment (or a combination of impairments), which is expected either:
+To be eligible for benefits, a person must be unable perform a substantial amount of work because of a physical or mental impairment (or a combination of impairments), that is expected either: